ladobarnovi/ravel-vst/README.md

 ### Polyphony

-**Voices** (Pitch tab, 1–8) is the ceiling on notes sounding at once.
+**Voices** (Notes tab → Voice, 1–8) is the ceiling on notes sounding at once.
 At **1** the behaviour is the original monophonic one — a retrigger always closes the previous note, so a step's Gate over 100 % simply cuts itself off.
 Above 1, a step with a long Gate **overlaps into the following step**.

-This is about overlapping gates, not chords: pitch comes from the single mixed value, so simultaneous triggers would land on the same note.
-Set a step's Gate above 100 % to hear it.
+In mixed mode this is about overlapping gates, not chords: pitch comes from the single mixed value, so simultaneous triggers would land on the same note.
+Set a step's Gate above 100 % to hear it. **Poly** mode is the other way to get several notes at once — each Note lane triggers its own note off its own clock and its own value, so the stack runs as independent voices and **Trigger** goes unused.
+Each lane gets its own block of voice slots, so one lane's notes can never steal another's.

 Two details the engine has to get right: